Baked Pesto Salmon (Sheet Pan Meal)

 Optional

-- Preheat the oven to 400°F (205°C) and line a large baking sheet with parchment paper.
+- Get prepped.
+Preheat the oven to 400°F (205°C) and line a large baking sheet with parchment paper.
 You can also use foil if that’s what you have.

-- Place the 2 pound skin-on salmon skin side down on the baking sheet, season with salt and pepper and zest one lemon over the top.
+- Prepare the salmon.
+Place the 2 pound skin-on salmon skin side down on the baking sheet, season with salt and pepper and zest one lemon over the top.

 - Place a tablespoon of 6.5 ounces basil pesto over each filet, spread evenly using the back of a spoon or a butter knife.

-- In a medium mixing bowl, toss the 1 cup grape tomatoes, 2 medium shallots and 2 tablespoons of the pesto until they are well coated.
+- Prepare the vegetables.
+In a medium mixing bowl, toss the 1 cup grape tomatoes, 2 medium shallots and 2 tablespoons of the pesto until they are well coated.

 - Cut the other lemon into thin slices and add to the bowl with the vegetables.
 Toss gently.